 Malia Hatico-Byrne, Rose Huey, Kim Ip, Melissa Lewis Wong, Aiano Nakagawa, and Nina Wu

 Asian Babe Gang (ABG) aims to create what institutions have been unable to provide for us.
 We are resisting the exploitation of our artistry and building beyond the limitations of what we’ve been offered.
 We are creating our own belonging.
 ABG is curious about how the intellectual, interpersonal work we do within our Pan-Asian lineages transfers to our shared practices of embodiment, activism, and movement.
 How can we unpack the complexity of our experiences towards action, decolonization, and kinship?

-Throughout the Community Engagement Residency, ABG core members will go on one planning retreat and continue their monthly meetings.
+Throughout the Community Engagement Residency, ABG core members will continue to develop, learn, and define their horizontally-led leadership model through dedicated planning retreats and monthly meetings.
 ABG will build and cultivate a digitally-based community platform to connect Asian Diasporic artists, centering queer Asian belonging, to source resource sharing, and host at least one gathering for QT Asian diasporic folks.

 The core members of Asian Babe Gang found each other through various dance and performance projects, which crystallized into sweeter friendships, strengthened by our shared identities.
 We are artists, healers, and educators.
 Movement and creative practice is the shared language through which we communicate, process, and deepen our connection together.